-To be eligible for financial aid, a program must be at least six (6) months in length with a maximum of sixteen (16) units.
-Students enrolled in a certificate program may continue to qualify for financial aid up to ninety (90) attempted units, six (6) full-time semesters, or the equivalent, if they are planning to obtain an A.A. or A.S. degree or to transfer to a four-year school in addition to obtaining the certificate.
+To be eligible for financial aid, a program must be at least six (6) months in length with a minimum of sixteen (16) units.
+Students enrolled in a certificate program may continue to qualify for financial aid up to ninety (90) attempted units, six (6) full-time semesters, or the equivalent, if they are planning to obtain an A.A. or A.S.
+Degree, or to Transfer to a four-year school in addition to obtaining the certificate.

-Summer Financial Aid
+Summer and Winter Financial Aid